Guide to Applying

 Part I of the application covers eligibility criteria and a few questions to help us get to know you and understand where you are in the process of creating your organization.
 Each founder needs to submit answers to these questions.

 Part II gets into your (and your co-founders) thinking thus far in terms of who your organization will serve, how you will approach the operation as business and as a news organization.
 We need one set of answers per organization.
-This section includes the business canvas and the community canvas.

 If you have co-founders